Faye Wong: 1999: "Eyes on Me" and Lovers & Strangers

-The album Lovers & Strangers was released in late September, and sold over 800,000 copies, topping the charts in Hong Kong, Mainland China, Taiwan, Singapore and Malaysia.
-This was her first album after she parted from her husband Dou Wei, and her first without any musical collaborations with him since their relationship began.
-The title track was featured in Sylvester Stallone's remake of Get Carter.
-Wong also became a spokesperson for JPhone in October, performing in several commercials which aired in Japan.
+The album Lovers & Strangers was released in late September, and sold over 800,000 copies, topping the charts in Hong Kong, mainland China, Taiwan, Singapore and Malaysia.
+This was her first album after parting from Dou Wei, and her first without any musical collaborations with him since their relationship began.
+The title track of the album was featured in Sylvester Stallone's remake of Get Carter.
+The entire album was penned by Albert Leung, who, like Wong, was suffering from a broken heart in his love life at the time.
+Buddhist philosophy has informed his lyrics since the album, originally as a way to console both Wong and himself.
+In 2022, Leung picked two of the songs, "Last Blossom" (開到荼靡) and "One Hundred Years of Solitude" (百年孤寂), as his all-time favorites over his prolific career.
+Wong also became a spokesperson for JPhone in October, 1999, performing in several commercials which aired in Japan.

-In addition, she began filming for 2046 in August, a project she would pursue on and off over the next few years when her schedule permitted.

 2000–2004: Fable, Faye Wong and To Love

 The new millennium saw a shift in Wong's musical career with the album Fable.
 The prominent feature of this album is its segregated and distinguishable halves—songs in the first half of the album running in an almost continuous manner and in a format that is akin to a song-cycle, and the second half of discrete, chart-friendly numbers.
 The album itself derives its artistic merits from the first half, notable for its unique thematic and continuous sequencing of songs unprecedented in the Chinese music industry.
 The theme itself is ambiguous and the lyrics subject to multiple interpretations, though it is quite certain that the theme of Fable forms the main thematic reference, derived from the motivic elements of the prince and princess in fables and fairytales of European origins.
-Elements of spirituality, metaphysics and Buddhism hold an important place in the lyrics as well, penned by Lin Xi who has by then, been unanimously identified as Faye's lyricist par excellence.
-Musically the arrangements display influences of drum and bass, electronica, east-west collage and lush string orchestral infusions.
-Her other activities during this year included the Pepsi promotional duet and music video of "Galaxy Unlimited" with Aaron Kwok, the filming of Okinawa Rendezvous, as well as several concerts in China and Taiwan.
+Elements of spirituality, metaphysics and Buddhism hold an important place in the lyrics as well, penned by Albert Leung who has by then, been unanimously identified as Wong's lyricist par excellence.
+Musically the arrangements display influences of drum and bass, electronica, east–west collage and lush string orchestral infusions.
+Her other activities during this year included the Pepsi promotional duet and music video of "Galaxy Unlimited" with Aaron Kwok as well as several concerts in China and Taiwan.

-By this time, Faye had forged a famous alliance with producer/musician Zhang Yadong and lyricist Lin Xi, often referred to by the HK public as the 'iron triangle'.
-However, due to Zhang Yadong's unavailability during this period (he was engaged on other projects), Faye decided to treat this last album with EMI as an experiment whereby she would collaborate with new producers/musicians/lyricists and 'see what their vision of her will be'.
+By this time, Wong had forged a famous alliance with producer/musician Zhang Yadong and lyricist Albert Leung, often referred to as the 'iron triangle'.
+However, due to Zhang Yadong's unavailability during this period (he was engaged on other projects), Wong decided to treat this last album with EMI as an experiment whereby she would collaborate with new producers/musicians/lyricists and 'see what their vision of her will be'.